slimanimeddine/rate-repository-app/README.md

 To verify my successful completion of Part 10 in the Full Stack Open course and view the certificate, please visit the following URL:

 [Full Stack Open Certificate](https://studies.cs.helsinki.fi/stats/api/certificate/fs-react-native-2020/en/d3f01fb6818099276966062facdb6479)

-Stay tuned for more details on how to navigate and use the React Native applications within this repository.
-Happy coding!